 You do need someone who can dedicate focus, time and resources to this project.
 You need a commitment from your management that the improvements that come out of this exercise will be prioritized and taken up into a development and personalization roadmap.
 You also need someone who can look at the customer journey from an outside in perspective, someone who can challenge the organization, pinpoint pain points, discover pitfalls and has sufficient seniority and no internal barriers to ask the right – and often delicate – questions.

-You need someone with time and resources, commitment from your management and someone with an ‘outside in’ perspective, who dares to challenge and ask the right questions.
+You need someone who dares to challenge assumptions and ask the right questions.

 Also, always involve stakeholders from all departments, including a major representation of all customer facing departments.